 1. Broadband services provided over ADSL is a shared service (“best effort”) which means the potential speed that can be obtained will depend on the load on the line at the time of surfing the net.

 2. The provision of Telkom’s ADSL is subject to network availability, distance between closest exchange and installation address, copper line quality and line sync speed limitations.

-3. The provision of Telkom’s Fibre broadband service is subject to network availability, but service quality is not impacted by distance from exchange.
+3. The provision of Telkom’s Fibre Connect service is subject to network availability, but service quality is not impacted by distance from exchange.